leegee/js-life-3d-threejs/README.md

-# life
+# js-life-3d-threejs

-Conway's Game of Life in 3D
+Conway's Game of Life in 3D.

 ## Getting Started